Welcome to the AIOMFAC website

 This section lists important events and changes related to AIOMFAC-web in reverse chronological order.

 August 13, 2018: Several changes were made to hardware, software and content of the AIOMFAC website.
 (1) The website is now hosted permanently on a new server at McGill University, accessible via the following URL: https://aiomfac.lab.mcgill.ca.
 The previous, temporary server at McGill will redirect to this address.
 The Caltech-hosted website remains available.
 (2) The contents of this page as well as the Hints & Examples page, previously listed as "Help" page, were updated.
 (3) A new option on the "Run model" input form makes it possible to display the model results page in a new browser tab.
 This allows keeping the input form open for easier adjustments.
 (4) AIOMFAC-web has been updated to version 2.20, which includes minor revisions and optimization of the code.
-(5) For the adventurous: the Fortran source code of the AIOMFAC-web version 2.20 and supporting information is made availabe publicly via https://github.com/andizuend/AIOMFAC.
+(5) For the adventurous: the Fortran source code of the AIOMFAC-web version 2.20 (and future updates) and supporting information is made availabe publicly via https://github.com/andizuend/AIOMFAC.

 Learn about the AIOMFAC model ↑Top